If you are searching for the perfect 10 days in Italy itinerary, you have come to the right place!

-Take A Boat Tour Of Cinque Terre During Your Italy Itinerary
+Take a Boat Tour Of Cinque Terre

 Where To Stay On The Ligurian Coast

-How Long To Spend On The Ligurian Coast During Your 10 Days In Italy
+How Long To Spend On The Ligurian Coast

 Stop 6: End Your 10 Days In Italy Itinerary By Flying Out Of Milan

 Getting to Milan from Genoa is quite easy!
-Simply take the train from Genova Piazza Principe to the Milano Central Rail Station.
+Take the train from Genova Piazza Principe to the Milano Central Rail Station.
 The train journey should take about 1 hour and 40 minutes and is quite easy to navigate.

 Things To Do In Milan

 Take In The Breathtaking Milan Cathedral

-Book here: Milan Cathedral And Rooftop Entrance Tickets
+Book Here: Milan Cathedral And Rooftop Ticket

 Go Shopping At Galleria Vittorio Emanuele II

-The mall is housed in a 19th-century glass-covered arcade and is quite the site to behold!
-If you haven’t had time to do much shopping during your 10 days in Italy, now is the time to take advantage!
+The mall is housed in a 19th-century, glass-covered arcade and is quite the sight to behold!
+If you haven’t had time to do much shopping during your vacation, now is the time to take advantage!